 Course Offerings and Credit

-HLS students will register for courses through the Graduate Schools for Law and Politics.
-Students interested in taking courses at UTokyo’s Faculty of Law will need permission from a UTokyo advisor.
+HLS students register for courses through the Graduate Schools for Law and Politics.
+Students interested in taking undergraduate courses at UTokyo’s Faculty of Law will need permission from a UTokyo advisor.

-Course loads will vary from student to student.
 HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
 Please see Academic Requirements for more information about course requirements and how semester abroad credits are calculated.
-See the University of Tokyo’s course catalog for information about available courses.

-Nearly all courses offered at UTokyo are in Japanese.
-HLS students interested in spending a semester there are expected to have a level of Japanese fluency that will enable them to perform well in class and on exams.
 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
 Students may also find it helpful to arrive in Japan early for language acclimation and/or to take a language training course before law classes begin.
+The Center for Japanese Language Education on the Hongo campus offers Japanese language courses for international students; please note that these classes are not eligible for credit.
 Once the semester begins, the UTokyo International Advisor Office sponsors a weekly Japanese language study group.

-should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the University of Tokyo exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.

 The exchange agreement stipulates that UTokyo reserve at least one spot for an HLS JD student each year.
 HLS may recommend more than one candidate but ultimately selection of the student will be made by UTokyo.